jaredhendrickson13/pfsense-api/README.md

 <details>
     <summary>Local Database (default)</summary>

 Uses the same credentials as the pfSense webConfigurator.
 To authenticate API calls, pass in your username and password using basic authentication.
-For example: `curl -u admin:pfsense https://<pfSense IP or hostname>/api/v1/firewall/rule`
+For example: `curl -u admin:pfsense https://pfsense.example.com/api/v1/firewall/rule`

 _Note: in previous releases, local database authentication used the `client-id` and `client-token` fields in your request body to authenticate.
 This functionality still exists but is not recommended.
 It will be removed in a future release._
 </details>